Code-Ninjas-Home-Office/Code-Ninjas-Tutorials/nye.md

 ---

-- :null: Lines of code that start with **//** are called **code comments** and are used to give the coder or someone reading the code more information.
+- :comment: Lines of code that start with **//** are called **code comments** and are used to give the coder or someone reading the code more information.
 They do not affect how the program runs.
 How many **code comments** do you see on screen?

 - :play: Click the Play button to see what parts of the project are already in the starter code.
 You should see a night sky background image and a New Years Eve Pole in the middle of the screen, ready for the ball drop at midnight!